 Click here for a list of requirements.

-Each student pursuing an Sc.B. in Biophysics must complete at least one semester (two are recommended) of Directed Research in biology (BIOL 1950/1960), chemistry (CHEM 0970/0980), or physics (PHYS 1990).
+Biophysics students must complete at least one semester (two are recommended) of Directed Research in biology (BIOL 1950/1960), chemistry (CHEM 0970/0980), or physics (PHYS 1990).
+Students should pursue independent study and honors work in the senior year as this offers the most meaningful capstone experience.
+Indeed, seniors are best positioned to draw on the depth of knowledge obtained during concentration study when working on the capstone.
 Students seeking Honors in Biophysics must complete a thesis project representing the culmination of substantial research activity spanning two or more semesters.
-An oral presentation is also required.
-Upon completion of the research, the faculty advisor and a second reader provide an evaluation in which the student’s work must be assessed as satisfactory or better in order for Honors to be awarded.
-Quality grades (A, B, and/or S with distinction) within the concentration are also required for Honors.
 Honors in the Biophysics program is handled via the Biology Honors process, with application and details described here.

 This concentration allows you to address the following Liberal Learning goals: